Fort Oglethorpe approves upcoming water and sewer projects

 After both projects were approved, Mayor Earl Gray agreed that the time is now to address the infrastructure needs of Lafayette Road.

-“It’s a great time to do it,” Gray opined.
+“It’s a great time to do it,” Gray said.
 “We’re going to cover up what you tear up anyway, so it’s a good time to tear it up and get it fixed.”